Inola Animal Shelter

 Inola Animal Control is dedicated to:

-• Protecting the citizens of Inola from rabies
+Protecting the citizens of Inola from rabies and vicious animals.

-• Reducing the incidence of unidentified stray animals by promoting responsible pet ownership through requirement of sterilization, vaccination and Inola Town registration tags
+Reducing the incidents of unidentified stray animals by promoting responsible pet ownership through requirement of sterilization, vaccinations, and identifying registration tags through the Town of Inola.

 SECTION 4-116 of the Inola Animal Ordinance - Dogs and Cats Limits